amandafernoli/hp-api/README.md

 # HP-API
-This project consists of an API that brings data from the Harry Potter API with the aim of developing in Golang.
+This project consists of a REST API that brings data from the Harry Potter API with the aim of developing in Golang.

 To build this project, run the command on the main path: